 What Should My Boiler Pressure Be?
 Signs Pressure Is Too High/Low

-It doesn’t matter whether you have a Worcester, Vaillant, Baxi or other brand of boiler, operating pressures are all very similar.
+It doesn’t matter whether you have a Worcester, Vaillant, Baxi or other brand of boiler — the correct boiler pressure is similar across various brands and models.

 Table of Contents

-The boiler pressure should be between 1, to 1.5 bar.
-Most manufacturers recommend an optimal working pressure of 1.3 bar .
+The normal boiler pressure when the central heating system has cold water should be between 1 and 1.5 bar.
+Most manufacturers recommend an optimal system pressure of 1.3 bar .

-The pressure on your boiler’s gauge will increase when the heating is running.
+Why does the water pressure gauge increase when the heating is on?

-If your boiler heats up more than 1 bar (or close to 1 bar) during start up, there’s a good chance there’s a fault with the expansion vessel or the pressure release valve.
+That said, your boiler pressure rise shouldn’t amount to more than 1 bar during the heating cycle.
+If your boiler pressure goes up more than 1 bar (or close to 1 bar) during start-up, there’s probably a fault with the expansion vessel or the pressure relief valve.

 Boiler Pressure Is Too Low

-Knowing how to repressurise the boiler isn’t hard, simply add water to the system via the external filling loop.
+Learning how to repressurise the boiler isn’t hard: simply add water to the system via the external filling loop.
+This should resolve your low boiler pressure issue — unless there’s a leak in the boiler or the heating system.

 Boiler Pressure Keeps Dropping